 In June 2018, the U.S. FDA granted Orphan Drug Designation to olinciguat for the treatment of patients with SCD.
-Orphan Drug Designation provides marketing exclusivity for seven years from the date of the product's approval for marketing, and contributes to a significant reduction in development costs.
+Orphan Drug Designation provides marketing exclusivity for seven years from the date of the product's approval for marketing, and contributes to a significant reduction in development costs, mainly due to small patient populations allowing for smaller clinical trials.